facebook/react-native-website/docs/getting-started.md

 <block class="quickstart mac windows linux ios android" />

-Assuming that you have [Node 10+](https://nodejs.org/en/download/) installed, you can use npm to install the Expo CLI command line utility:
+Assuming that you have [Node 10 LTS](https://nodejs.org/en/download/) or greater installed, you can use npm to install the Expo CLI command line utility:

 ```sh
 npm install -g expo-cli